6.6% unemployment rate

 Don’t have time for a long reading?
 We’ve summarized the key takeaways from this month:

-• Total hours worked rose 0.8% in April and were up 1.2% compared with 12 months earlier.
+• Total hours worked saw little change in August -0.1% but is up 1.4% compared to 12 months earlier.

 References